Support

 How do I enable autofill for apps and browsers?

-How do I turn on biometric (fingerprint) unlock?
+How do I turn on biometric unlock?

 Why doesn't MSafe sync between my devices?

-What Android version do I need?
+What OS version do I need?

 Where is my data stored?